Rank Matters: Understanding and Defending Model Inversion Attacks via Low-Rank Feature Filtering: The Attack Results of Different Dimensions in High-Resolution Scenarios.

 For evaluation, we computed the classification accuracy on the test splits.
 To calculate the attack success rate, all test images are added with triggers.
 An poisoned image is viewed success if it is classified as the class $0$.
 Lower attack success rate means the more robust the model is to the backdoor attack.

-\section{The Attack Results of Different Ranks in High-Resolution Scenarios.}
+\section{The Attack Results of Different Dimensions in High-Resolution Scenarios.}

-Table \ref{tab:rank result high} presents the IF attack results on models with varying ranks.
-These models are pre-trained on the MS-Celeb-1M dataset and fine-tuned on the FaceScrub dataset in the low-resolution scenario.
-The results demonstrate that a low rank is sufficient to achieve high model performance, while increasing the rank leads to a higher risk of privacy leakage.
+Table \ref{tab:rank result high} presents the IF attack results on models with varying compressed dimensions.
+These models are trained on the FaceScrub dataset in the high-resolution scenario.
+The results demonstrate that a low dimension is sufficient to achieve high model performance, while increasing the dimension leads to a higher risk of privacy leakage.